norrismw/SLAE/docs/assignment-1.md

 }
 ```

-First, a socket is created using socket().
-As described in the man 2 socket man page, the socket function creates  an  endpoint for communication and returns a file descriptor that refers to that endpoint.
+First, a socket is created using `socket`().
+As described in the `man 2 socket` man page, the `socke` function creates  an  endpoint for communication and returns a file descriptor that refers to that endpoint.
 The function expects a domain argument, a type argument, and a protocol argument.

 >int socket(int domain, int type, int protocol);